ITrust/closure-itrust-library/README.md

         }
     }

-And pass it to the `itrustbuilder.py`:
+Then pass it to the `itrustbuilder.py`:

     itrustbuilder.py \
         --root=closure-library/ \